-- Payments for general obligation bonds are made in the Bond Interest and Redemption Fund. - Payments on certificates of participation are made in the General Fund and the Capital Facilities Fund. - Payments for compensated absences are typically liquidated in the General Fund and the Non-Major Governmental Funds. - Payments for early retirement incentive are typically made in the General Fund.
+- Payments for general obligation bonds are made in the Bond Interest and Redemption Fund. - Payments on certificates of participation are made in the General Fund. - Payments for compensated absences are typically liquidated in the General Fund and the Non-Major Governmental Funds.